eatnumber1/russ.har.mn/machinae/_posts/2023-5-29-i-just-wanted-raid.md

 (large-ish media files on RAID), we're most likely to be passing over a metadata area during reads and writes, thereby avoiding seeks.

-TODO link to patch
-I've sent a patch to the kernel documentation with my findings, but the relevant ones are:
+I've sent a patch to the kernel documentation with my findings (now upstream at [Documentation/device-mapper/dm-integrity.rst], but the relevant ones are:

 - Sectors in the kernel (including in the dm-integrity settings) are *always* 512 bytes, even if you create the target with `integritysetup format --sectors-size 4096`.
 If you do that (you should!),